vfs — virtual filesystem control

 • 6 – erase a block, arg is the block number to erase

-As a minimum ioctl(4, ...) must be intercepted; for littlefs ioctl(6, ...) must also be intercepted.
-The need for others is hardware dependent.
+As a minimum ioctl(4, ...) must be intercepted; filesystems that use the extended interface additionally require ioctl(6, ...).
+The need for the other operations is hardware-dependent.

-Prior to any call to writeblocks(block, ...) littlefs issues ioctl(6, block).
-This enables a device driver to erase the block prior to a write if the hardware requires it.
-Alternatively a driver might intercept ioctl(6, block) and return 0 (success).
-In this case the driver assumes responsibility for detecting the need for erasure.
+Before any call to writeblocks(block, ...) a filesystem that uses the extended interface issues ioctl(6, block) so the driver can erase the block first if the hardware requires it.
+A driver may instead intercept ioctl(6, block) and return 0 (success), taking on the responsibility for detecting when erasure is needed itself.

 Unless otherwise stated ioctl(op, arg) can return None.
 Consequently an implementation can ignore unused values of op.
 Where op is intercepted, the return value for operations 4 and 5 are as detailed above.
 Other operations should return 0 on success and non-zero for failure, with the value returned being an OSError errno code.